Q1 Magic Power Cycle: Introduction

 Introduction

-In this Quest, students will watch a basic troubleshooting video and create a graphic organizer and flowchart outlining the steps to restart the device they use most often.
+In this Quest, you will watch an introductory troubleshooting video and create a graphic organizer and flowchart outlining the steps to restart the device you use most often.

 learning objectives